Make a positive difference in the lives of individuals and communities.

 - tips for a successful senior year of high school,

 - differences between high school and university, and more.

 September to December

 *The Arts First requirement consists of two first-year courses that are capped at 25 students: ARTS 130 - Inquiry and Communication and ARTS 140 - Information and Analysis.
 Instead of listening to a lecture and trying to capture notes, Arts First courses will have you and your classmates working together to respond to a challenge posed by the instructor.

 After first year

-About half of the classes you’ll take will be Social Development Studies courses.
+About half of the classes you’ll take will be SDS courses.
 With your remaining classes, you can choose electives from many of the 100 subject areas at Waterloo.

 Sample upper-year courses